Submandibular Gland Cancer

 Other cancers

 Sometimes, non-Hodkin lymphoma, squamous cell carcinoma, and other cancers can also develop from the salivary glands.
-Of these, squamous cell carcinomas are mainly seen in elderly people.
+Of these, squamous cell carcinomas are mainly seen in older people.
 These cancers can develop after radiation therapy and tend to have a poorer outlook.

-Although rare, Non-Hodgkin lymphomas can develop from immune system cells in the submandibular salivary glands.
+Although rare, non-Hodgkin lymphomas can develop from immune system cells in the submandibular salivary glands.
 In this case, they affect people with Sjögren’s syndrome.
 Non-Hodgkin lymphomas are tumors that can be found in both submandibular glands at the same time.

 A patient who suspects submandibular salivary gland cancer should first consult an otolaryngologist (ear, nose, and throat doctor).
 The diagnosis process begins when the patient notices a swelling and mass under the jaw and consults a doctor.
 The doctor first listens to the patient’s complaints.
 Then the doctor asks the patient various questions.
 The doctor then proceeds to the examination phase.